G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Abstract

 \section{Abstract}

-As a collaborative paradigm, Federated Learning (FL) empowers clients to engage in collective model training without exchanging their respective local data.
-Nevertheless, FL remains vulnerable to backdoor attacks in which an attacker compromises malicious clients, and injects poisoned model weights into the aggregation process to yield attacker-chosen predictions for particular samples.
-Existing countermeasures, mainly based on anomaly detection, may erroneously reject legitimate weights while accepting malicious ones, which is due to inadequacies in quantifying client model similarities.
-Other defense mechanisms prove effective exclusively when confronted with a restricted number of malicious clients, e.g., less than 10\%.
-To address these vulnerabilities, we present G$^2$uardFL, a protective framework that reframes the detection of malicious clients as an attributed graph clustering problem, thereby safeguarding FL systems.
-This framework employs a client graph clustering technique to identify malicious clients and incorporates an adaptive method to amplify the disparity between the aggregated model and poisoned client models, thereby eliminating previously embedded backdoors.
-A theoretical analysis of convergence is also performed to demonstrate that the global model closely approximates the model untouched by any backdoor.
-Through empirical evaluation compared to cutting-edge defenses and against various backdoor attacks, our experimental results indicate that G$^2$uardFL considerably undermines the effectiveness of backdoor attacks while maintaining a negligible impact on the benign sample performance.
-For instance, in an FL system with 25\% malicious clients, G$^2$uardFL can reduce the attack success rate to a mere 1.67\%, while maintaining a remarkable benign sample performance of 84.84\% on the CIFAR-10 dataset.
-This surpasses the performance of the best-performing baseline, which achieves a performance of 9.31\% on benign samples.
+Federated Learning (FL) offers collaborative model training without data sharing but is vulnerable to backdoor attacks, where poisoned model weights lead to compromised system integrity.
+Existing countermeasures, primarily based on anomaly detection, are prone to erroneous rejections of normal weights while accepting poisoned ones, largely due to shortcomings in quantifying similarities among client models.
+Furthermore, other defenses demonstrate effectiveness only when dealing with a limited number of malicious clients, typically fewer than 10\%.
+To alleviate these vulnerabilities, we present G$^2$uardFL, a protective framework that reinterprets the identification of malicious clients as an attributed graph clustering problem, thus safeguarding FL systems.
+Specifically, this framework employs a client graph clustering approach to identify malicious clients and integrates an adaptive mechanism to amplify the discrepancy between the aggregated model and the poisoned ones, effectively eliminating embedded backdoors.
+We also conduct a theoretical analysis of convergence to confirm that G$^2$uardFL does not affect the convergence of FL systems.
+Through empirical evaluation, comparing G$^2$uardFL with cutting-edge defenses, such as FLAME (USENIX Security 2022)~\cite{nguyen2022flame} and DeepSight (NDSS 2022)~\cite{rieger2022deep}, against various backdoor attacks including 3DFed (SP 2023)~\cite{li20233dfed}, our results demonstrate its significant effectiveness in mitigating backdoor attacks while having a negligible impact on the aggregated model's performance on benign samples (i.e., the primary task performance).
+For instance, in an FL system with 25\% malicious clients, G$^2$uardFL reduces the attack success rate to 10.61\%, while maintaining a primary task performance of 73.05\% on the CIFAR-10 dataset.
+This surpasses the performance of the best-performing baseline, which merely achieves a primary task performance of 19.54\%.